All faculty, staff, trainees, vendors and contractors must undergo a daily screening process to enter the Washington University Medical Campus.

 What to expect when you arrive on campus

-We will be working hard to ensure there are enough staff to screen when employees are arriving to work.
+We will be working hard to ensure there are enough staff to screen when faculty, staff and students are arriving.
 However:

 - Please expect a line when arriving for your shift, until we work out the optimal staffing and process